seatable/seatable-scripts/manual/plugins/constants.md

 # Constants

-There may be some constants in the script that we need to understand
+There are some constants in the script that we need to understand

 ## ColumnTypes

-Column type, when inserting/adding column, changing column type, obtaining formatter, etc. need to be used
+Column type, when inserting/adding column, changing column type, gettingng column formatter, etc. need to be used

 ```javascript
 import { CELL_TYPE } from 'dtable-sdk';